frctl/fractal.build/docs/guide/06-core-concepts/07-statuses.md

 ## Setting the status of an item

-You can specify a status for an item in it's {{ link('@configuration-files', 'configuration file') }} (or in the YAML front-matter for documentation pages).
+You can specify a status for an item in its {{ link('@configuration-files', 'configuration file') }} (or in the YAML front-matter for documentation pages).
 For example:

 ```js
 // component.config.json